 - 8.1 The company has operated its business by mainly emphasizing on community, social and environmental care and strictly following the environmental laws and regulations.
 Therefore, the Company has set a Corporate Social Responsibility policy and Environmental policy which all the employees are communicated and acknowledged as the guideline for their general practices.
-The both policies are also published on the company's website and introduced in the employee orientation course. - 8.2 The company has supported and promoted the employee to take part in natural resource's preservation and energy saving, including avoiding any action that may cause environmental pollution both in work time and daily life. - 8.3 The company has collaborated and promoted the activities with governmental sector, sub-district administration organization or other non-profit organizations as it deems appropriate.
+The both policies are also published on the company's website and introduced in the employee orientation course. - 8.2 The company has supported and promoted the employee to take part in natural resource's preservation and energy saving, including avoiding any action that may cause environmental pollution both in work time and daily life.
+In 2018, the Company completed the Solar Rooftop project on an area of 21,200 square meters, capable of producing 2.5 megawatts of electricity and reducing carbon dioxide emissions by 2,065 tons per annual. - 8.3 The company has collaborated and promoted the activities with governmental sector, sub-district administration organization or other non-profit organizations as it deems appropriate.